 Vermont Tech's Practical Nursing, Associate of Science in Nursing, Bachelor of Science in Nursing (RN to BSN), and PN and RN re-entry programs are approved by the Vermont State Board of Nursing.
 The Vermont State Board of Nursing can be contacted at the Office of Professional Regulation, Board of Nursing, 89 Main Street, 3rd Floor, Montpelier, VT 05620-3402.
 The Practical Nursing and Associate of Science in Nursing programs are accredited by the Accreditation Commission of Education in Nursing (ACEN).
-The Accreditation Commission of Education in Nursing can be contacted at 3343 Peach Tree Road NE, Suite 500, Atlanta, GA 30326
+The Accreditation Commission of Educated at 3343 Peach Tree Road NE, Suite 500, Atlanta, GA 30326